gkorpal/gkorpal.github.io/_drafts/draft3.md

 # Installing Fedora

 Select Cinnamon Fedora without any extra software programs, we will remove the unncessary ones and install the ones we want later.
 Also reclaim the whole disk to remove the previously installed OS.
 To bypass creating root password in netinstall mode, just create a user account and mark it as administrator.
-Vim is already there.
+Vim, Firefox and Xed are already there.

 Uninstall: pidgin, hexchat, thunderbird, transmission, eom, shotwell, simple-scan, xawtv, xfburn, xreader, redshift